Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/DeveloperDrivenEvolution.md

 public virtual async Task<Response> CreateMetricFeedbackAsync(RequestContent content, RequestContext context = null);
 ```
 You should do the following steps to create the convenience method signature:
+### Check if convenience method needs
+You don't need to add a convenience method if there is no model returned and no model as an input.
+Under this condition, you could skip the following steps.
 ### Replace input parameters
 - Replace the parameter `RequestContext` with an optional `CancellationToken` with default value.
 - If there is an input parameter `RequestContent`, replace it with a wanted input type (e.g., `MetricFeedback`).